-Karen Lynn-Chlup has worked with and helped many groups and individuals – here are testimonials from a few of them.
-She inspires and motivates everyone with her warmth, her compassion, her dedication, and her authentic desire to help others.
+Karen has worked with and helped many groups, families, and individuals for decades.
+Here are testimonials from a few of them.
+She inspires and motivates everyone with her warmth, her compassion, her dedication, and her authentic desire to help them.

 From a logistics and event planning perspective, she was a complete joy to partner with!
 She was open and responsive in her communication and demonstrated tremendous grace and positivity in each interaction throughout the event planning process.
 She brought forth her ideas and suggestions based on the depth of her experience but also skillfully incorporated feedback and input from committee members in order to truly customize her message to our event participants.
 Karen was even willing to jump in to fill an additional breakout session so that conference attendees could benefit from her extensive adaptive fitness background!

 Over the weekend of our event, she could not have been any better!!
 She is a polished and professional speaker – relatable and engaging, motivating and thought-provoking.
 We rely on our keynote speaker to engage an audience of over 400 people and to set the tone and energy for the rest of our event—Karen skillfully and inspiringly accomplished just that!
 Throughout the weekend of the conference and in the months since, I have heard nothing but positive comments from conference participants and planning committee members.
 Not only did she provide us with a phenomenal keynote address and adaptive fitness session, she also spent the entire weekend participating in the other conference activities and truly taking time to get to know and invest in many of the event attendees.

 Below are just a few of the comments and quotes from conference participants, planning committee members and San Diego People First membership:

 - Not only was her personal story beautiful and inspirational, but she was also able to give us something to take with us and to apply in our own lives

 - The keynote speaker really told us to speak up for ourselves and work hard for what we want and believe in who we are!